ashishpawar517/eventifyPro/README.md

 5. **Email Notifications**: Receive automated notifications for booking confirmations, event reminders, and updates.
 6. **Search and Filters**: Easily search for events using keywords, location, date range, and categories.
 7. **Reviews and Ratings**: Leave feedback and ratings for attended events to help other users make informed decisions.

-## API Tasks

-1. **User Authentication API**:
-    - Implement user registration, login, and logout functionality.
-    - Add password hashing and encryption for enhanced security.

-2. **Event Management API**:
-    - Create endpoints for adding, editing, and deleting events.
-    - Implement validation for event details to ensure data integrity.

-3. **Ticket Booking API**:
-    - Develop endpoints for booking tickets, selecting seats, and processing payments.
-    - Integrate with payment gateways for secure transactions.

-4. **User Profile API**:
-    - Implement endpoints for viewing and updating user profiles.
-    - Include functionality for viewing booking history and managing preferences.

-5. **Admin Dashboard API**:
-    - Create admin-only endpoints for managing events, ticket availability, and pricing.
-    - Implement analytics endpoints for tracking event popularity and sales.

-6. **Email Notification API**:
-    - Integrate with email service providers to send automated notifications for booking confirmations, reminders, and updates.
-    - Develop endpoints for triggering and sending emails based on user actions.

-7. **Search and Filters API**:
-    - Implement endpoints for searching events based on keywords, location, date range, and categories.
-    - Add filters to refine search results for better user experience.

-8. **Reviews and Ratings API**:
-    - Create endpoints for users to leave reviews and ratings for attended events.
-    - Develop functionality to calculate average ratings for events and display them on event listings.

 ## Contributing